-4.1.
-The teaching staff meet the qualifications requirements for the faculty's programmes, and they have sufficient and recognised teaching, research and, where applicable, professional experience.
-For Bachelor's degree teaching staff: The teaching staff have the relevant academic qualifications and external recognitions, and suitable experience to provide quality training.
-The faculty has established suitable criteria for the assignment of teaching, ensuring the best teachers in all cases.
-Students are highly satisfied with the teaching competence of the teaching staff.
-Progressing For Master's degree teaching staff: towards excellence The teaching staff have the relevant academic qualifications and external recognitions, and suitable experience to provide quality training.
-The faculty has established suitable criteria for the assignment of teaching, ensuring the best teachers in all cases.
-All teaching staff are actively involved in recognised research projects and have made significant research contributions within the field of the Master's degree programme.
-Students are highly satisfied with the teaching competence and the research/professional experience of the Master's degree programme teaching staff.
-For Bachelor's degree teaching staff: The teaching staff have the established qualifications and external recognitions, as well as suitable experience.
-The faculty has established criteria for the assignment of teaching.
-Compliant Students are satisfied with the teaching competence of the teaching staff.
-For Master's degree teaching staff: The teaching staff have the established academic qualifications and external recognitions, as well as suitable experience.
-The faculty has established criteria for the assignment of teaching.
-Most of the teaching staff are actively involved in recognised research projects and have made significant research contributions in the field of the Master's degree programme.

 Students are satisfied with the teaching competence and the research/professional experience of the teaching staff of the Master's degree programme.
 For Bachelor's degree teaching staff: Part of the teaching staff have the established academic qualification and external recognitions and/or not all have suitable experience for the delivery of the training entrusted to them.
 The faculty has not established suitable criteria for the assignment of teaching.
 Students are partially satisfied with the teaching competence of the teaching staff.
 Compliant For Master's degree teaching staff: with conditions Part of the teaching staff have the established academic qualification and external recognitions and/or not all have suitable experience for the delivery of the training entrusted to them.
 The faculty has not established suitable criteria for the assignment of teaching.
 The involvement of the teaching staff in recognised research projects and their research contributions are scant.
 Students are partially satisfied with the teaching competence and the research/professional experience of the teaching staff of the Master's degree programme.
-For Bachelor's degree teaching staff: Only a minority of the teaching staff have the established academic qualification and external recognitions and suitable experience for the delivery of the training entrusted to them.
+For Bachelor's degree teaching staff: Only a minority of the teaching staff have the established academic qualification and external recognitions and suitable experience for the deliver of the training entrusted to them.
 The faculty has not established criteria for the assignment of teaching.
-Non- compliant Most of the students are dissatisfied with the teaching competence of the teaching staff.
-For Master's degree teaching staff: Only a minority of the teaching staff have the established academic qualification and external recognitions and suitable experience for the delivery of the training entrusted to them.
+Non- Most of the students are dissatisfied with the teaching competence of the teaching staff. compliant For Master's degree teaching staff: Only a minority of the teaching staff have the established academic qualification and external recognitions and suitable experience for the delivery of the training entrusted to them.
 The involvement of the teachers in recognised research projects is practically non-existent.
 The faculty has not established criteria for the assignment of teaching.
-Most of the students are dissatisfied with the teaching competence and the research/professional experience of the teaching staff of the Master's degree programme.

 4.2.
-There are sufficient teaching staff in the faculty, and staff assignment is adequate for them to carry out their duties and attend the students.
+There are si Most of the students are dissatisfied with the teaching competence and the research/professional experience of the teaching staff of the Master's degree programme. ufficient teaching staff in the faculty, and staff assignment is adequate for ut their duties and attend the students.
 Progressing towards excellence The structure of the body of teaching staff and the number of teachers are ideal for delivery of the programme and attending the students.
 The students are highly satisfied with the attentiveness of the teaching staff in their learning process.
 Compliant The structure of the body of teaching staff and the number of teachers are sufficient for delivery of the programme and attending the students.
 The students are satisfied with the attentiveness of the teaching staff in their learning process.
 Compliant with conditions The structure of the body of teaching staff and the number of teachers are insufficient for delivery of the programme and attending the students.
 The students are partially satisfied with the attentiveness of the teaching staff in their learning process.
 Non- compliant There are serious shortcomings in the structure of the body of teaching staff and the number of teachers as regards delivery of the programme and attending the students.
 The majority of students are mostly dissatisfied with the attentiveness of the teaching staff in their learning process.